Updated: Jun 9

 Before visiting these attractions, I have a few local tips for you.

-First off, any naturally occurring water attractions are available only seasonally.
+First off, any naturally occurring water attractions are available seasonally.
 These water sources are usually available from February through June, depending on precipitation levels and temperatures.

 These destinations are very popular on weekends, so I encourage you to visit during the week.